auanasgheps/snapraid-aio-script/README.md

 ## A nice email report
 This report produces emails that don't contain a list of changed files to improve clarity.

-You can re-enable full output in the email by switching the option `VERBOSITY` but the full report will always be available in `/tmp/snapRAID.out` and will be replaced after each run or deleted when the system is shut down if kept there.
+You can re-enable full output in the email by switching the option `VERBOSITY` but the full report will always be available in `/tmp/snapRAID.out` but will be replaced after each run, or deleted when the system is shut down.
+You can change the location of the file, if needed.

 SMART drive report from SnapRAID is also included by default.